SongZihui-sudo/lua-cad/readme_en.md

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Make some changes
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some feature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch to your repo (`git push`)
-5. Open a Pull Request
+5. Open a Pull Request to `feature` Branch.

 ### version control